Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 You cause a tremor in the ground within range.
-Each creature other than you in that area must make a Dexterity Saving Throw.
+Each creature other than you in that area must make a Dexterity :d20-save: **Saving Throw**.
 On a failed save, a creature takes 1d6 bludgeoning damage and is knocked prone.
 If the ground in that area is loose earth or stone, it becomes difficult terrain until cleared, with each 5-foot-diameter portion requiring at least 1 minute to clear by hand.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 2nd level or higher, the damage increases by 1d6 for each slot level above 1st.